 December 2015 – July 2016

-As Head of Design, I create all sorts of design for web and print for Social Heroes – a multi-faceted digital marketing agency, specialising in Marketing, Design, PPC and PR.
-With out-of-the-box methods, creative ideas and an in-house dedication to clients, Social Heroes are called ‘Heroes’ for a reason…
+As Head of Design, I created all sorts of design for web and print for Social Heroes – a multi-faceted digital marketing agency, specialising in Marketing, Design, PPC and PR.

 February 2014 – November 2014

 My role involved the design and creation of brand focused online materials, including four-weekly newsletters and advertisements, for a wide range of territories.

 Responsibilities included constantly working to tight deadlines, supervision and support of an assistant designer, maintaining consistency of the brand while keeping it fresh and communicating across departments.

 Senior Interactive Designer at Redberry Digital Ltd